NuevoFoundation/WorkshopsAutoTranslation/WorkshopAutoTranslation/WorkShopTranslationV2/README.md

 ## Features

-1. **Reading from Files**: The script reads the content of each file in a given directory.
+1. **Reading from Folder**: The script reads the content of each file in a given directory.
 2. **Translation using Github Models**: The script uses the Azure AI Inference SDK to translate the content by feeding it to a supported Github Models LLM.
 3. **Saving Translated Content**: Once translated, the script saves the translated content to new files in a different directory.